 More common health concerns are contaminated food, water and ice that can lead to diarrhoea, dehydration and hepatitis A or E. Make sure you drink only bottled drinking water.
 Fungal infections are also very common.
 Wear loose clothes, wash frequently, and dry yourself carefully.

 Self-diagnosis and treatment of any medical problem can be risky, so you should always seek medical help.

-Visitors from most Asian and Western Countries including Europe, North America, Australia, New Zealand and South Africa are granted a tourist visa on arrival.
-This will be a 30 day stay permit when arriving by air, or a 15 day permit-to-stay when arriving by land or sea.
-Some other nationals are required to produce a tourist visa before arrival and you should contact a local Thai embassy or consulate for details.
+Visitors from most Asian and western countries including Europe, North America, Australia, New Zealand and South Africa are granted a visa waiver on arrival.
+This is a 30-day permit to stay when arriving by air, or a 15 day permit-to-stay when arriving by land or sea.
+It can be extended by another 7-days at an immigration office for a fee.
+Some other nationals are required to obtain a tourist visa before arrival and you should contact a local Thai embassy or consulate for details.

 There is only 1 time zone in Thailand: +7 hrs GMT, or +12 hrs EST.

 Banking hours are 08:30 hrs until 15:30 hrs, Monday to Friday.
 Many shop stores are open 12 hours a day, every day.